-The individual or firm receiving the contract shall procure and maintain for the duration of the contract, insurance against claims for injuries to persons or damages to property that may arise from or in connection with the performance of the work hereunder by the Consultant, his agents, representatives, employees or subcontracts as set forth in Section 11 of Attachment 5 which is attached hereto and incorporated by reference herein.
+The individual or firm receiving the contract shall procure and maintain for the duration of the contract, insurance against claims for injuries to persons or damages to property that may arise from or in connection with the performance of the work hereunder by the Consultant, his agents, representatives, employees or subcontracts as set forth in Section 11 of Attachment 6 which is attached hereto and incorporated by reference herein.
 The cost of such insurance shall be included in the consultant's proposal.
+Revisions to insurance requirements will not be considered.